cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 ## Training
 The network is sensitive to the train period.
 It should be chosen carefully and with empirical testing.
-Based on initial testing, it seems to be more favourable to chose a train period during a bull market.
+Based on initial testing, it seems to be more favourable to choose a train period during a bull market.
 These dates have been used as start dates for training:

 - Good: `datetime.datetime(2020,12,24,0,0,0)` before the distribution phase (bull market)